Music for Waiting Rooms: Legal, Customized Playlists

 When you use a business-focused music streaming service like PCC, you have the power to make unique playlists so you can set the literal tone for your waiting room.
 If you know a general mood you want your customers to experience but are unsure what songs might fit that mood (or your tastes do not suit that mood), you can always use one of the pre-designed playlists.

 Many new genres of music, including ambient or instrumental, have music without lyrics.
-These are some examples of great waiting room music:
+These are some examples of great waiting room music.

 Know that you can't just plug in your phone and fill your space with sound.
 You must choose a partner to help you share songs legally.

-Pandora CloudCover can help.
+If you’re hoping to play a wide library of music without connecting with every PRO, Pandora CloudCover can help.
 Whether you have one location or hundreds, Pandora CloudCover can help you find and share the right waiting room music with your customers.

 Choose from more than 200 stations preprogrammed with music.
 Stick with a genre like smooth jazz, or blend two stations for a mix just right for your brand.
 We offer 99.99% uptime, so the songs keep playing no matter what.